 Satori is a data access startup for monitoring, classifying, and controlling access to sensitive data.
 Satori’s platform creates a layer of protection and visibility between data users and data stores to guard against vulnerabilities related to transferring sensitive data.
 Ultimately, Satori aims to provide data access control, visibility into usage and traffic, and compliance fulfillment.

 Ubiq Security offers an API-based platform that integrates data encryption directly into application development.
 Without the need for experienced developers, encryption expertise, or excessive manual hours, Ubiq Security makes securing applications during the development process seamless, allowing personnel to focus on what’s most important.

-Wabbi is a cybersecurity startup with a continuous security platform offering solutions for managing vulnerabilities, application security policies, and release infrastructure.
+Wabbi offers a continuous security platform for managing vulnerabilities, application security policies, and release infrastructure.
 As rapid software development is the new norm, Wabbi aims to help organizations securely deliver software to clients and achieve continuous authority-to-operate (ATO).

 Best Cloud Security Startups

 |Mitiga||2019||Tel Aviv, Israel||96||$45.0||A|